bcgov/action-deployer-openshift/README.md

 Please contribute your ideas!
 [Issues] and [pull requests] are appreciated.

-Idea: Can anyone test with Kubernetes, which OpenShift is based on?

 <!-- # Acknowledgements

-This Action is provided courtesty of the Forestry Suite of Applications, part of the Government of British Columbia. -->
+This Action is provided courtesty of the Forestry Digital Services, part of the Government of British Columbia. -->